Q: Can I Buy Health Insurance That Is Not Obamacare?

 That said, there are many options for health insurance that’s not Obamacare.
 These Obamacare alternatives generally have very large doctor networks.

 - Christian health ministries, or faith-based healthcare, are religious charities that share the cost of healthcare among their members.
 Premiums can be as low as $100 per month.
 These plans have very specific rules about what they do and don’t cover.
 Around 1 million people are enrolled in faith-based plans.
 You won’t have to pay a tax penalty if you rely on this coverage.

 - Fixed-indemnity, or critical illness plans, give you predetermined amounts of money if you’re diagnosed with a certain disease (like cancer) or get into a specific accident (like losing a limb).
-You will have to pay a tax penalty if you use fixed indemnity to replace Obamacare coverage.
+You will not have to pay a federal tax penalty if you use fixed indemnity to replace Obamacare coverage.